IBM/ibm-spectrum-scale-csi/README.driver.md

  - **parentFileset**: Specifies the parent fileset under which dependent fileset should be created.
  - **inodeLimit**: Inode limit for fileset based volumes.
 If not specified, default IBM Spectrum Scale inode limit of 1 million is used.

-For dynamic provisioning, use sample storageClass, pvc and pod files for sanity test under examples/dynamic
+For dynamic provisioning, refer following sample storageClass, pvc and pod files for sanity test

 Example: